 The Governance Committee identifies nominees by first evaluating the current members of the Board of Directors willing to continue in service.
-Current members of the Board of Directors with skills and experience that are relevant to our business and who are willing to continue in service are considered for renomination, balancing the value of continuity of service by existing members of the Board of Directors with that of obtaining a new perspective.
+Current members of the Board of Directors with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board of Directors with that of obtaining a new perspective.
 If any member of the Board of Directors that is up for re-election at an upcoming annual meeting of shareholders does not wish to continue in service, the Governance Committee identifies the desired skills and experience of a new nominee in light of the criteria above.
 Current members of the Governance Committee and Board of Directors will be polled for suggestions as to individuals meeting the criteria of the Governance Committee.
 Research may also be performed to identify qualified individuals.
-If the Governance Committee believes that the Board of Directors requires additional candidates for nomination, the Governance Committee may explore alternative sources for identifying additional candidates.
+If the Governance Committee believes that the Board of Directors requires additional candidates for nomination, the Governance Committee was explore alternative sources for identifying additional candidates.
 This may include engaging, as appropriate, a third-party search firm to assist in identifying qualified candidates.
+If the Governance Committee engages any such search firm, the Governance Committee will request that the search firm actively seek out highly-qualified female and minority candidates, as well as individuals with diverse backgrounds, skills and experiences, to include in the pool of potential candidates presented to the Governance Committee.

-The Governance Committee will evaluate any recommendation for director nominee proposed by a shareholder who (i) has continuously held at least 1% of the outstanding shares of our common stock entitled to vote at the annual meeting of shareholders for at least one year by the date the shareholder makes the recommendation and (ii) undertakes to continue to hold the common stock through the date of the meeting.
+The Governance Committee will evaluate any recommendation for director nominees proposed by a shareholder who (i) has continuously held at least 1% of the outstanding shares of our common stock entitled to vote at the Annual Meeting of Shareholders for at least one year by the date the shareholder makes the recommendation and (ii) undertakes to continue to hold the common stock through the date of the meeting.
 In order to be evaluated in connection with Vericel's established procedures for evaluating potential director nominees, any recommendation for director nominee submitted by a qualifying shareholder must be received by Vericel no later than 120 days prior to the anniversary of the date proxy statements were made available to shareholders in connection with the prior year's Annual Meeting of Shareholders.
-Any shareholder recommendation for director nominee must be submitted to the Corporate Secretary, in writing at 64 Sidney St., Cambridge, MA 02139, and must contain the following information:
+Any shareholder recommendation for a director nominee must be submitted to the Corporate Secretary, in writing, at 64 Sidney St., Cambridge, Massachusetts 02139, and must contain the following information:

-- a statement by the shareholder that he/she is the holder of at least 1% of our common stock and that the stock has been held for at least a year prior to the date of the submission and that the shareholder will continue to hold the shares through the date of the Annual Meeting of Shareholders; - the candidate's name, age, contact information and current principal occupation or employment; - a description of the candidate's qualifications and business experience during, at a minimum, the last five years, including the candidate's principal occupation and employment and the name and principal business of any corporation or other organization in which the candidate was employed; and - the candidate's resume.
+- a statement by the shareholder that he/she is the holder of at least 1% of our common stock and that the stock has been held for at least one year prior to the date of the submission and that the shareholder will continue to hold the shares through the date of the Annual Meeting of Shareholders; - the candidate's name, age, contact information and current principal occupation or employment; - a description of the candidate's qualifications and business experience during, at a minimum, the last five years, including the candidate's principal occupation and employment and the name and principal business of any corporation or other organization in which the candidate was employed; and - the candidate's resume.